nicholasgriffintn/NGWebsiteNuxt/articles/seperating-my-app-from-the-server-with-nuxt.md

 And now we will need to actually set our state for the bloglist.

 To do that, we will be using the `nuxtServerInit` function,  which is built into Vuex for updating the store on the fly.
-We will be using it to read the articles folder and then commit the information from those articles to the store alongside that  articles artributes.
+We will be using it to read the articles folder and then commit the information from those articles to the store alongside that  articles attributes.

 ```javascript
 export const actions = {